YoussefCYTECH/TP_SUTOM/README.md

 ## Description

-Motus app running with micro services
+The famous Motus app running with micro services

- ## Usage
+ ## How to USE

  use with standard node command